 - Pour egg and milk mixture over the veggies.

-- Place in oven and allow to bake for 45 minutes.
+- Place in the oven, and allow to bake for 45 minutes.

 - Serve immediately.